rikedyp/documentation/windows-ui-guide/docs/editor.md

 ### Moving around an edit window

 You can move around in the edit window using the scrollbar, the cursor keys, and the PgUp and PgDn keys.
 In addition, Ctrl+Home (UL) moves the cursor to the beginning of the top-line in the object and Ctrl+End moves the cursor to the end of the last line in the object.
-Home (LL) and End (RL) move the cursor to the beginning and end respectively of the line containing the cursor.
+Home (LL) and End (RL) move the cursor to the beginning and end respectively of the content on the line containing the cursor.
+That is, if a line of text starts or ends with multiple spaces, Home (LL) and End (RL) move to the respective end of the text, ignoring the multiple spaces.
+Repeating the keystroke will move to the limit of the line regarding the spaces.

 ### Closing an edit window